carlosmpr/Module2Challange/README.md

 # BizOps Loan Application Qualification
-Software that allows loan applicant to save their application in a CSV file
+Software that allows user to verify their loan qualification using a prompt dialog to get the users financial information, and Allows the user to save the result in a csv file